A Hero Ain't Nothin' but a Sandwich (novel): Censorship

 In 1975, the book was removed from high school library shelves by the board of education of the Island Trees Union Free School District in New York.
 This case became the subject of a U.S. Supreme Court case in 1982.

 Film adaptation

 The book was adapted into a film in 1977 starring Cicely Tyson and Paul Winfield and directed by Ralph Nelson.
+Childress faced difficulties having the film published with a PG-13 rating rather than the original R rating.